tgrecojr/agentrunner/docs/02-requirements.md

 5.3.
 WHEN an autonomous agent completes execution, THE **AutonomousAgentPool** SHALL store the results in the **StateManager** keyed by `agent_id` and `execution_id` without sharing state with other agents.

 5.4.
-WHEN an autonomous agent fails, THE **AutonomousAgentPool** SHALL log the error to the **MonitoringCollector** and retry execution up to 2 times with fresh context before marking the task as failed.
+WHEN an autonomous agent fails, THE **AutonomousAgentPool** SHALL log the error to stdout with trace_id and retry execution up to 2 times with fresh context before marking the task as failed.

 5.5.
 WHEN multiple autonomous agents of the same type are available, THE **AutonomousAgentPool** SHALL distribute incoming events using round-robin load balancing across agent instances.